TebariousBag/atlas-the-joy-of-painting-api/README.md

 ![alt text](image.png)

 ## My Tables
-Focusing on filtering by month, subject, and colors used.
+Focusing on filtering by air_date, subject, and colors used.

 I have five tables.
 * episodes